 Can you trust the world to be consistent?
 Scientists don’t have much choice.
 They need to assume that objective observations of the universe can be trusted.
 This assumption has allowed us to develop powerful theories about the inner workings of the cosmos, but it has, paradoxically, also shown us the possibility that we might be deceived after all.
 It’s an idea known as “Boltzmann’s brain,” and it stems from some of the deepest questions in physics.

-“The problem arises when we start with our experience of the world, use it to construct our best theory of how the world actually operates, and then realize that this theory itself predicts that our sense data are completely unreliable,” writes Sean Carroll, a Caltech theoretical physicist, in a paper published in February.
+“The problem arises when we start with our experience of the world, use it to construct our best theory of how the world actually operates, and then realize that this theory itself predicts that our sense data are completely unreliable,” writes Sean Carroll, a Caltech theoretical physicist, in a paper published last year.
 He went with the title “Why Boltzmann Brains Are Bad” because the theories that predict them are, as a result, “cognitively unstable: they cannot simultaneously be true and justifiably believed.”
 They lead us to think that the universe could simply be our mind thinking it is part of a vast cosmos.

 Ludwig Boltzmann, despite Carrol’s title, had a good brain.
 He is perhaps most famous for developing, in 1872, the kinetic theory of gases.
 Boltzmann’s theory not only explained how heat and energy are the result of molecular interactions, it gave a clear definition to a concept known as entropy.
 Entropy is often described as a measure of the disorder of a system, and the second law of thermodynamics states that the entropy of a system can never decrease.